heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 vendor/bin/contao-console sub2grid:migrate
 ```

+The migration must obtain some information on the environment and your intents.
+An attempt is made to automatically obtain information that can be inferred.
+Non-inferable details will be queried interactively by the wizard.

-Or use the provided options to skip the wizard.
+You may also provide all non-inferable options to skip the wizard.

 #### Most common options